vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-11-ingress-rules-in-different-kubernetes-namespaces.md

 This makes that site a very bad candidate to use URL routing as we did.
 But it's simpler to demo...

 ## Summary

+Simple demo for a simple concept.

+As mentionned in the introduction, the trick simply to deploy the ingress rules